Toronto — Professor John W. Senders died on February 12 of complications from pneumonia, two weeks before his 99th birthday.

-His work has contributed to the advancement of theoretical understanding in areas which are fundamental to the field, including mental workload, attention and visual sampling, eye movements, queuing theory, control theory and human error modeling.
-The application of his work has had an impact in a diverse range of domains including the design of space vehicles, modeling of driver behaviour, highway safety, pilot behavior, airplane cockpit design, medication errors and patient safety, nuclear power plant safety, and even electronic publishing.
+One of the first scientists to apply mathematical models to human behavior in applied settings, his seven-decade career — in academia, industrial and military research labs, as a private consultant, and as a globe-trotting lecturer and expert witness — contributed enormously to human well-being.
+His work has advanced theoretical understanding in areas like mental workload, attention and visual sampling, eye movements, queuing theory, control theory and human error modeling, with applications ranging from the design of space vehicles (including the Mercury, Gemini, and Apollo projects), modeling of driver behavior, highway safety, pilot behavior, airplane cockpit design, medication errors and patient safety, nuclear power plant safety, and even electronic publishing.

-- Later in his career, becoming a key figure in patient safety and medication errors, and helping to establish for example, the Institute for Safe Medication Practices in Canada.
+A key figure in the issues of patient safety and medication errors, he founded the Institute for Safe Medication Practices in Canada, receiving an award from the ISMP in 2001.
 Prof Senders also introduced the Failure Mode and Effects Analysis (FMEA) technique into medication and medical safety through the American Institute for Safe Medical Practices (ISMP) in 1994.
-He has been recognised in various ways for these achievements, being a much sought after expert witness in cases of human error in medicine, becoming Professor of Safety Science at the University of Miami Medical School, and the James March Professor-at-Large at the University of Vermont, and receiving an award from the ISMP in 2001.
+He was a much-sought-after expert witness in cases of human error in medicine, the Professor of Safety Science at the University of Miami Medical School, and the James March Professor-at-Large at the University of Vermont.